Accurate Computation of Marginal Data Densities Using Variational Bayes: Numerical Accuracy of the MDD Estimators for Two Models

+The main finding from this analysis is that both of our MDDEs based on the VB approximate posterior density as the weighting function, i.e. our RIS MDDE and BS MDDE, have the lowest NSEs.
+They are also lower than that of the benchmark MDDE of \cite{Chib1995} and nearly fifteen times lower than that of the RIS MDDE proposed by \cite{Geweke1999,Geweke2005}.

+These findings are confirmed by figure \ref{fig:MDD-sf} that reports the box plots of the logarithm of the simulated MDDEs for 100 repetitions of the estimation for the MDDEs.
+According to figure \ref{fig:MDD-sf}, VB BS and VB RIS MDDEs with integrated inefficiencies have a similar performance in terms of NSE and bias while Chib's estimates are generally slightly smaller but more varied.
+Bridge sampling with a "Normal" candidate is much more varied in this case.
 The lower panel of Table \ref{tab:nsesfm} includes the results for the SF model with gamma inefficiency.
 This model is estimated by a Metropolis-Hastings within Gibbs algorithm as only some of the full conditional posterior distributions can be sampled from directly.
-This is an appealing feature of the RIS MDDE, namely, that it can be easily applied even in such cases.
-From the table we read that our MDDEs are quite precise and have lower NSEs than other applicable MDDEs.The lower panel of Figure 2 again displays the values of the logarithm of the simulated MDDEs for the best four MDDEs.
-According to Figure 2, BS VB is the best in terms of NSE followed by RIS VB.
-IS VB and BS with a "Normal" weighting density seem precise but biased in the sense that they are significantly smaller than the other two BS MDDEs.
+An appealing feature of the RIS MDDE is that it can be easily applied even in such cases.
+From the Table we read that our both of our new MDDEs are quite precise and have lower NSEs than their respective counterparts within the RIS MDDE and BS MDDE classes.
+The lower panel of figure \ref{fig:MDD-sf} again displays the box plots of the logarithm of the simulated MDDEs for the MDDEs.
+According to this figure, VB BS MDDE is the best in terms of NSE followed by VB RIS MDDE.
+Note that all of the MDDEs that use the VB approximate density as the weighting functions have similar values while all other estimators have values quite different from one another.
+This could be an additional indication of numerical stability of our proposed estimators for this model with non-standard estimation procedures.